inquisitour/paper2dash/README.md

 4. Use the search functionality to find specific topics or references.

 5. Toggle dark mode for a different visual experience.
+Charts will automatically adjust to maintain readability.

 ## 🗂️ Project Structure